brandenc40/safer/README.md

 An API to scrape data from the Department of Transportation's Safety and Fitness Electronic Records ([SAFER](https://safer.fmcsa.dot.gov/CompanySnapshot.aspx)) System.

-Scaping is performed using [htmlquery](https://github.com/antchfx/htmlquery), this project's only non standard library dependency.
+Scraping is performed using [htmlquery](https://github.com/antchfx/htmlquery), this project's only non std lib dependency.

 ## Installation